Lord Frederick Leighton: Victorian Artist

-Today he is often seen as too Victorian, uncritical of the society in which he lived, an imperialist even regardless of the fact that depictions of Empire rarely appear in his work.
-An apologist almost but the public liked him both noble and commoner alike.
+Today he is often seen as too Victorian, uncritical of the society in which he lived, an arch imperialist although depictions of Empire rarely appear in his work.
+An apologist almost but the public liked him, both noble and commoner alike.

 But he wasn’t just a painter but a sculptor, and one it could be argued of genius.
-Certainly Queen Victoria thought so and she commissioned himself to design frescos for the Victoria and Albert Museum.
+Certainly, Queen Victoria thought so and commissioned him to design frescos for the Victoria and Albert Museum.

-Leighton who remained a bachelor which was unusual at the time was rumoured to be homosexual but there is little evidence for this other than a number of romantically inclined letters sent to him by an admiring student that were never reciprocated.
+Leighton who remained a bachelor which was unusual at the time was rumoured to be homosexual but there is little evidence for this other than several romantically inclined letters sent to him by an admiring student that were never reciprocated.

 In 1878 he became President of the Royal Society and later that same year was knighted and appointed to the peerage, a great honour though it was for his lifetime only and not hereditary.
 But it reflected the high esteem in which he was held by the public if not, even to this day, by the critics.

 Sir Frederick Leighton died on 25 January 1896, aged 65, and having lived his entire adult life during the reign of Queen Victoria, an era the ethos of which he had come so much to represent.

 Greek Girls Picking Pebbles by the Sea